This course has a Placement Year option

-- BTEC Level 3 Diploma D*D in Mechanical Engineering, with distinctions in Further Mathematics for Technicians, and Further Mechanical Principles, plus A-Level Maths at grade A.
+- BTEC Level 3 Diploma DD in Mechanical Engineering, with distinctions in Further Mathematics for Technicians, and Further Mechanical Principles, plus A-Level Maths at grade B.

-- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, with Merit or higher in all units.
 All Maths and Physics units must be Distinctions at level 3, plus A-level Maths at Grade B. Access students who are not taking A-Level Maths are encouraged to apply for the Foundations of Engineering course.